hapax/hapax.github.io/assets/form.md

 explanation go only downwards, or upwards, or can it go sideways?
 Is there evidence for eliminativism?
 What has explanation to do with existence anyway?
-This post hopefully adds a dash of novelty, here and there, to some old (and in some cases hopelessly outdated) debates.
+This post hopefully adds a dash of novelty, here and there, to old (and in some cases hopelessly outdated) debates.

 #### What is a particle?